integrate-your-mind/recEV/README.md

 # Feature ReadMe

 ### Things to Make Sure Happen Before you Edit

 First thing to do is to switch to the feature branch before making edits.

 ```sh
 $ git checkout feature
 $ git checkout -b feature_name feature
 ```

 By default, when you make changes, do them off of the branch you create from the Feature Branch.
 Before you do a push, make sure you pull!

 ### How to Use the Feature Branch

-Go ahead and create a separate branch off of the feature branch of changes where you will push the changes to the aplication you have made.
+Go ahead and create a separate branch off of the feature branch of changes where you will push the changes to the application you have made.
 Then, merge that branch with the feature branch.

 ### Command Line Process